Empirical Game-Theoretic Analysis for Mean Field Games: Iterative EGTA for MFGs

 where $s_{i,k,t}$ is the $k$\textsuperscript{th} strategy of population $i$ at time step $t$.
 Then the induced distribution is computed through Equation~\ref{eq:forward} or estimated through various approaches (e.g., empirical density estimation \citep{perrin2020fictitious} or generative models \citep{perrin2021mean}).

-The empirical game analysis stops until certain stopping criterion is satisfied, for example, reaching a fixed number of iterations or the probability change of averaged strategy is below certain threshold.
-Note that FP will not generally converge to a NE (or even CE) in MFGs with multiple populations and we use FP practically as one option for illustration purpose.
+The empirical game analysis stops until certain stopping criterion is satisfied (e.g., reaching a fixed number of iterations or the difference between the averaged strategies in two consecutive iterations is tiny).
+FP has been proved for convergence to NE in MFGs with a single population \citep{elie2020convergence,perrin2020fictitious}.
+However, FP will not generally converge to a NE (or even a CE) in MFGs with multiple populations.